rio-ke/proof-of-concepts/prometheus/node-exporter.md

 sudo systemctl restart prometheus
 ```

 once restarted service.
-It will pull the data from push gateway server.
+It will pull the data from push node exporter server.